 The bear featured on the present city coat of arms first appeared in 1224.
 According to legend, the city was named after the first animal killed by the Duke while hunting during the construction of the city.

-In the 13th century, Bern expanded towards the west, and the Prison Tower formed the new main gate.
-In the 14th century, the third and final expansion phase of the city took place up to the present main railway station.
-In 1353 Bern became the eighth member of the Swiss “Confederation”.
+In the 13th century, Bern expanded towards the west, and the Käfigturm (Prison Tower) formed the new main gate.
+In the 14th century, the third expansion phase of the city took place up to the present main railway station.
+In 1353 Bern became the eighth member of the Old Swiss Confederacy.
 The city conquered neighbouring territories and was considered to be the biggest and most powerful city state north of the Alps.

 In 1405 Bern was devastated by a massive fire; the wooden buildings were consequently replaced by sandstone and by the 16th and 17th centuries most houses had already been built in the new material.
 This is why the original medieval Old Town has remained largely unchanged to the present day.

-As Bern was not situated at any of the major trading routes, agriculture quickly became the main source of employment and remained so throughout Bernese history.
-Tannery also became an important industry, and leather goods one of Bern's main exports.
+As Bern was not situated near any of the major trading routes, agriculture swiftly became the main source of employment for the Bernese and remained so throughout their history.
+Another important industry for Bern was tannery, and leather became one of their main exports.

-In the 14th century, as the importance of European commerce began to rise, numerous wealthy trading families emerged as the city's aristocracy.
-Bernese commerce and crafts, organised in guilds, mushroomed in the 16th and 17th centuries, with Bernese glass paintings being especially in demand across Europe.
+Bernese commerce and crafts, organised in guilds, boomed in the 16th and 17th centuries, with Bernese glass paintings being in high demand across Europe.

 Did you know?